DURGAPRASAD261/namaste-react/note.md

 # Read about: Code splitting, lazy loading,Dynamic bundling, chunking, on demand loading....(all are same)
 # Read about UI Frameworks: Material UI, SASS, Bootstarp, Chakra UI, Ant design, Tailwand CSS

+# Higher Order Component
+-> This is a function, and it takes a component as a input, and it enhance the component and it returns the back.